jaysylvester/citizen/README.md

           article/
             article.jade

-citizen include patterns have the same requirements as regular patterns, including a controller with a `handler()` function.
 When the article controller is fired, it has to tell citizen which includes it needs.
 We do that with the `include` directive, which we pass via the context in the emitter:

     // article controller